Goals, Mission, Vision

 CNA goals are to:

-- enhance and protect the viability of the nursing profession;
+safety, and identity of nurses and the nursing profession;

-- stimulate and promote research in nursing, disseminate research findings, and encourage the use of new knowledge as a basis for nursing;
+- Stimulate and promote evidenced-based nursing research, disseminate research findings, and encourage the use of new knowledge as a basis for nursing;

-- support proposed legislation as it relates to nursing and healthcare;
+- Engage in legislative advocacy as it related to to nursing and healthcare;

 Connecticut Nurses Association is the magnet for Connecticut nurses – universally recognized as the force anticipating and creating the future nurses want and the public needs.